Alternative Dispute Resolution (ADR) Solutions to Hurricane Michael

 Each party selects an appraiser and the two appraisers one from the policyholder and one from the insurance company work together to agree on the value of the damaged property.
 A mutually agreed or court-appointed umpire will handle any disputes between the appraisers and any agreement signed by two of the three will set the value of the loss.
 The process is a simple as I just identified, there can be additional experts and layers of detail but that is not always necessary.

 Appraisal has been successfully quietly resolving disputed losses for 150 years without any licensure of its appraisers which is of course terrifying.
 This continues to be the case in Florida where the process is used very often and efforts to license appraisers under SB336 and HD79 were defeated in recent legislative sessions.
 In the State of Louisiana after Hurricane Katrina the Department of Insurance began issuing licensing appraisers and conducts a background check and qualifications audit.

 In addition to a few select sates there is training available from a number of professional organizations of industry professionals.
 You can find a roster of trained appraisers & umpires included in the Windstorm Insurance Networks program

 The Mediation Process & How It Works

 Mediation is a less formal way than the courts to resolve claims between policyholders and an insurance company.
-A completely neutral and unbiased third party Department of Financial Services attorney assists in resolution of the dispute but does not dictate the outcome.
+A completely neutral and unbiased third party Department of Financial Services attorney assists in establishing ground rules resolution of the dispute but does not dictate the outcome.
 During this mediation process, both parties collaborate to come to an agreement on the challenges associated with the loss.
 Usually this takes place in a mediation conference type facility that lends itself to the process.

 In the State of Florida, the office of Jimmy Patronis (Florida’s Chief Financial Officer) manages these programs.
 Their website is an excellent resource for more information on Mediation and Neutral Evaluation.